Heads in the Cloud? – How to manage a virtual team

 With teams potentially all over the world, it is pivotal that staff factor in the difference in time zones.
-Team member must know how to arrange a meeting in another time zone and how to effectively communicate with a colleague about time-sensitive issues.
+Team members must know how to arrange a meeting in another time zone and how to effectively communicate with a colleague about time-sensitive issues.
 Misunderstanding a time zone has the potential to create something of a black hole in productivity, and could result in missed opportunities and losing clients if deadlines are missed.

 2. Collaboration, collaboration, collaboration

 Having the right technology can mean that teams work together seamlessly; making use of instant messaging, videoconferencing and social networks to converse in real time.
-This can help to build team morale, respect between colleagues, and a real community feeling, which leads to building stronger working relationships, and more effective tea collaboration.
+This can help to build team morale, respect between colleagues, and a real community feeling, which leads to building stronger working relationships, and more effective team collaboration.

 3. Pick up the phone

 Team members need to understand the importance of simply picking up the phone when it’s needed.
 This may be to talk through conflicts, iron out any work issues, or to learn more about their colleagues.
-This is especially important with a new team member as will aid in building bonds between staff and maintaining a clear, open channel of communication.
+This is especially important with a new team member as it will aid in building bonds between staff and maintaining a clear, open channel of communication.

 4. Clearly set agendas